nodejs/node/doc/api/async_hooks.md

 * `id` {number}

-Called either when the class destructor is run or if the resource is manually marked as free.
-For core C++ classes that have a destructor the callback will fire during deconstruction.
-It is also called synchronously from the embedder API `emitDestroy()`.
+Called after the resource corresponding to `id` is destroyed.
+It is also called asynchronously from the embedder API `emitDestroy()`.

-Some resources, such as `HTTPParser`, are not actually destructed but instead placed in an unused resource pool to be used later.
-For these `destroy()` will be called just before the resource is placed on the unused resource pool.

-*Note:* Some resources depend on GC for cleanup.
-So if a reference is made to the `resource` object passed to `init()` it's possible that `destroy()` is never called.
-Causing a memory leak in the application.
+*Note:* Some resources depend on GC for cleanup, so if a reference is made to the `resource` object passed to `init()` it's possible that `destroy()` is never called, causing a memory leak in the application.
 Of course if the resource doesn't depend on GC then this isn't an issue.

 #### `async_hooks.currentId()`